-The consortium agreed to drill Progreso-2 to fulfil one of the 2 well commitments with the DOE.
-The environmental impact assessment has been recently commenced, while collation of seismic and other data and the tendering of long lead items are on-going.
+The consortium agreed to drill Progreso-2 to fulfil one of the 2 well obligations and the planned geology and geophysical works will be negotiated as fulfilment of the second well and approved the proposed 2012 firm budget of US\$ 8.42MM and contingent budget US\$ 6.14MM firm.
 The Company has a 3% participation in this service contract.

-Renewable Energy -Geothermal Energy
+Renewable Energy (Geothermal Energy)